nsabiyera/Oak/Readme.md

 - A Rails inspired implementation of ActiveModel called **DynamicModel**

-Here is a how a "complex" model declaration in Oak:
+Here is a "complex" model declaration in Oak:

     public class User : DynamicModel
     {